Acedyn/Acedyn.github.io/src/assets/projects/BuildingGenerator.md

 ## Description

 A set of houdini tool compatible together to generate building based on a input 2D shape.

 ## Image

 ## Project

 ## Tools

+- Houdini